Nebraska state answers

 If you live in Nebraska, these are the 2025 civics test answers that change with your state.
 This page keeps the key facts together so you can practice Lincoln, Governor Jim Pillen, and the current Senate names without guessing.

-Start free practice with your Nebraska answers ready to review.
+Free practice opens with your Nebraska answers ready to review.

 Governor